 This research proposes a scalable control method that applies dynamic holding based on real-time conditions and that allows buses to stay on schedule.
 A formulation that generalizes dynamic holding control strategies is developed for isolated bus lines.
 Stability conditions are derived and a quasi-optimal control that requires minimal data is also presented.
 The performance of this control is validated through simulation.
 The control is then extended to corridors where multiple bus lines overlap.
 A real-world case study in San Sebastián, where a system of coordinated on-board devices was deployed, is used to validate the control performance in this type of scenario.
 Finally, the resilience of the control is assessed considering multiple potential adversities.

-The seminar is on Friday April 4th, from 4-5 PM in 534 Davis.
-Cookie Hour will be at 3:30 in the library.
+The seminar takes place on Friday, April 25 in 534 Davis from 4-5 PM.
+Cookie Hour will be in the library at 3:30.

 This research confirms that the success of deploying an EV charging stations infrastructure will be highly dependent on the price the user will have to pay, on the cost of the infrastructure deployed and on the adhesion of the EV users to this kind of infrastructure.
 These variables are not independent and, consequently, the coordination of public policies and private interest must be promoted in order to reach an optimal solution that does not result in prohibitive costs for the users.